suryamp97/COQA-using-BERT-Natural-Language-Processing-NLP/readme.md

-Project Details emphasized in the report - paper.
+Project Details emphasized in the paper.

 1) python main_Script.py
 main_script.py contains the Bert model and the training part.
 After the execution